 David Conn: How did Menendez Brothers’ Prosector Die?

 In Netflix’s ‘Monsters: The Lyle and Erik Menendez Story,’ two brothers claim that they killed their parents because they had been sexually abused by them for several years.
-While there is overwhelming evidence against them, and there is no doubt that they indeed shot their parents to death in their own home, it falls on the prosecution to prove beyond a doubt that Erik and Lyle Menendez deserve to spend the rest of their lives in prison.
+While there is overwhelming evidence against the brothers, and there is no doubt that they indeed shot their parents to death in their own home, it falls on the prosecution to prove beyond a doubt that Erik and Lyle Menendez deserve to spend the rest of their lives in prison.
 The first time, the prosecution is not able to get the jury completely on their side.
 But the second time, a seasoned prosecutor, David Conn, is brought into the case, and he completely turns the tables.

 David Conn Came from Humble Beginnings